2001 Canadian Grand Prix: Race

-At the end of the first lap, Michael Schumacher led Ralf Schumacher by three-tenths of a second.
-Following another six-tenths of a second in arrears was Coulthard and the rest of the order was Barrichello, Trulli, Panis, Verstappen, Räikkönen, Zonta, Häkkinen, Montoya, Heidfeld, Irvine, de la Rosa, Villeneuve, Bernoldi, Marques, Button, Alesi, Alonso and Burti.
-Fisichella's right-front suspension was broken and he drove into the pit lane to retire.
 On lap two, Irvine made contact with one of Heidfeld's rear tyres going into turn three and both drivers spun into the grass.
 Both drivers retired from the race because of the amount of damage to their cars.
-Marques was passed by Button for fifteenth on the same lap.
-Barrichello slipstreamed Coulthard and he overtook him around the inside for third at the end of the third lap.
-That same lap, Ralf Schumacher set the fastest lap of the race at that point at one minute and 20.797 seconds, until Barrichello bettered it by eight-tenths of a second on lap four to draw closer to him.
+Marques was passed by Button for 15th on the same lap.
+Barrichello slipstreamed Coulthard on the Casino straight and he overtook him on the inside for third going into the final chicane at the end of the third lap.
+That same lap, Ralf Schumacher set the fastest lap of the race at that point at 1:20.797 seconds, until Barrichello bettered it by eight-tenths of a second on lap four to draw closer to him.
 In the meantime, Marques fell behind Alesi and Alonso.
 By the start of lap five, Michael Schumacher established a lead of a 1.1 seconds over Ralf Schumacher who was still being put under pressure by Barrichello.

 Barrichello switched off his traction control system two laps earlier because it caused his engine to misfire.
-On the sixth lap, the lack of traction control caused Barrichello to lose control of his car and spin leaving the L'Epingle chicane.
-He fell to fourteenth and his spin Coulthard returned to third place.
-Burti got ahead of Marques for nineteenth on that lap.
+On the sixth lap, the lack of traction control caused Barrichello to lose control of the rear of his Ferrari while battling Ralf Schumacher and spin leaving the L'Epingle chicane.
+He fell to 14th and his spin Coulthard returned to third place.
+Burti got ahead of Marques for 19th on that lap.
 Button was issued a ten-second stop-and-go penalty on lap seven because he was adjudged to have jumped the start.
 He took the penalty on the next lap.
 Alonso pulled off to the side of the circuit in the third sector with a broken driveshaft CV joint on lap eight.
 Bernoldi made the first pit stop of the Grand Prix on the ninth lap per the instruction of his team to remove a paper bag from his radiator to stop his engine from overheating.
-On the eleventh and twelve laps, Barrichello got past Villeneuve and de la Rosa to move into eleventh.
-At the front of the field, Ralf Schumacher lowered Michael Schumacher's advantage to less than a second when his tyres reached their optimum operating temperatures and he further reduced his brother's lead to four-tenths of a second on lap fifteen.
+On laps 11 and 12, Barrichello passed Villeneuve and De la Rosa to move into 11th.
+At the front, Ralf Schumacher lowered Michael Schumacher's advantage to less than a second when his tyres reached their optimum operating temperatures and he further reduced his brother's lead to four-tenths of a second on lap 15.
 He continued to push hard to remain close by Michael Schumacher, hoping the latter would make a driver error.
 Button retired in the pit lane with an oil leak on lap 18.